Jim Baker Cabin

 Photo: Denverjeffrey, CC BY 3.0.

 Dixon is a town in Carbon County, Wyoming, United States.
-The population was 97 at the 2010 census.
+As of the 2020 census, Dixon had a population of 74.
 Dixon is situated 4½ miles west of Jim Baker Cabin.

 Jim Baker Cabin